playframework/play-scala-rest-api-example/docs/src/main/paradox/part-1/index.md

 GET("/" ? q_?"sort=$sort" & q_?”count=${ int(count) }")
 ```

+SIRD is especially useful in a REST API where there can be many possible query parameters.
 Cake Solutions covers SIRD in more depth in a [fantastic blog post](http://www.cakesolutions.net/teamblogs/all-you-need-to-know-about-plays-routing-dsl).

 ## Using a Controller